lavafroth/oxojs/README.md

 ## Installation
-### From Source:
+### From Source

-This is the only installation method for now.
-Binary releases will be available once the project becomes stable.
+Install rust from rustup.rs or your package manager.
+Now run:

 ```sh
 cargo install --git https://github.com/lavafroth/oxojs
 ```

+### Binary Releases
+Binary releases will be available once the project becomes stable.